Clothing retailer Sussan has been accused of directing staff to start work 15-minutes before their rostered shift without pay.

-“An employer cannot order a worker to start 15 minutes early and then not pay them for it.”
+“An employer cannot order a worker to start 15-minutes early and then not pay them for it.”

 Mr Heffernan said workers could be missing out on thousands of dollars in unpaid wages.

-For professional help and advice, please call our team at Fair Work Claims today on
+Please call our specialist team at Fair Work Claims today on

 To connect with us, please follow us on

-Fair Work Claims is a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.
+We are a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.